Alex and Ani: History

 On June 9, 2021, the company filed for Chapter 11 bankruptcy protection.
 The company attributes their bankruptcy filing to falling revenue in the wake of operational and supply chain difficulties as well as major turnover in their C-suite, which led to a 2019 out-of-court restructuring, plus the COVID-19 pandemic played a major role in the company's revenue decline.

+At the time of the bankruptcy filing, founder Rafaelian was no longer involved with the company she started.
+In late 2022, Rafaelian launched Metal Alchemist, another jewelry company based in Rhode Island that uses American-made products and sticks to Rafaelian's Rhode Island roots.

+Early in 2023, Alex and Ani had 38 stores across the United States.
+In June 2023, Alex and Ani had closed another 21 stores and their corporate headquarters in Rhode Island overnight, leaving 7 locations still open.

+In November 2023, months after Alex and Ani abruptly vacated their East Greenwich, Rhode Island headquarters, it left behind thousands of pieces of equipment, and unpaid bills from local business owners, its landlord, and the town of East Greenwich.
+Sal Corio, the owner of SJ Corio Company conducted the auction and told The Boston Globe that the bagging equipment alone was worth "more than $200,000" if it had been purchased new.
+He was initially hired by Alex and Ani to auction off their own equipment, but told The Boston Globe that they "locked him out" and never communicated with him again.
+Not long after, Corio was contacted by the property owner, who hired him to carry out the auction.
+The auction attracted more than 900 bidders.

+In August 2025, Alex and Ani officially releases collaboration products with several Mattel's brands, such as Hot Wheels, Barbie, UNO, and Polly Pocket to celebrate Mattel's 80th anniversary.

 Activities

 The firm produces bangles, bracelets, necklaces, earrings, and rings.
 The company first came to national attention in 2004 when they produced a necklace featuring an apple for Gwyneth Paltrow following the birth of her daughter Apple, leading to many orders of similar merchandise.

 The firm has begun collaborating with national organizations to create custom pieces and give a portion of proceeds to the respective charity.

 A signature design feature of the company's products is the "patented sliding mechanism that replaces the traditional clasp, making each bracelet entirely adjustable" making it "one-size-fits-all".
 Rafaelian patented the Alex and Ani 14-gauge wire bangle in 2004; it is one of about 30 patents the company now holds.